pandey-rakshit/namaste-react/chapter2/readme.md

 </html>
 ```

-**Note:** In the next chapter, we will discuss about how we can achive this using react.
+**Note:** In the next chapter, we will discuss about how we can achieve this using react.